This story is part of an ongoing series featuring the work of faculty and students participating in Randolph’s Summer Research Program.

 The project is providing both students with valuable field experience.

 “I want to get better at research,” said Robertson, who has always loved the coast and plans to major in environmental science.
 “I’ve never gone out to sample anything.
 It’s an amazing opportunity.”

 Whitlock is specifically interested in marine conservation and enjoys working in the lab.

-“It’s been really interesting,” she said, “and a good first step.”Tags: environmental science, environmental studies, Sarah Sojka, student faculty research, student research, summer research, summer research 2021
+“It’s been really interesting,” she said, “and a good first step.”Tags: environmental science, environmental studies, marine science, Sarah Sojka, student faculty research, student research, summer research, summer research 2021